groundhoggwp/groundhogg/README.txt

 == Changelog ==

+= 1.0 =
+* Stricter checking of whether a contact exists or not.

 = 0.9.18 =
 * Added round robin functionality to Apply Owner step.
 * Changed Sales Managers can only see contacts they are the owner of.